LudvigOlsen/bhappyr/README.md

 Pass question, rating scale, and min/max rating labels.

-Is able to randomly create rating scales - either once or for each sentence.
+Is able to randomize rating scales - either once or for every sentence.
+Randomize both min. and max. scale values, or only one of them.

 Allows use of word types in max/min rating labels.
 Find a new word once or for every sentence.